Householder orthogonalization with a non-standard inner product: Introduction

 Column-wise algorithms have the advantage that they naturally carry over to the case of non-standard inner products, and, in addition, both Cholesky-QR and SVQB are suitable for high performance computing because they have level~3 arithmetic intensity.
 However, these algorithms often suffer from numerical instability, and usually require reorthogonalization to improve the orthogonality~\cite{LBG2013,YNYF2016}.

-Compared to column-wise algorithms, row-wise algorithms have much better numerical stability even if \(X\) is rank deficient.
-But it is non-trivial to extend row-wise algorithms to work with a non-standard inner product.
+Compared to column-wise algorithms, row-wise algorithms have much better numerical stability even if \(X\) is rank deficient, because the orthonormal basis is extracted from columns of a (computed) unitary matrix.
+However, it becomes non-trivial to extend row-wise algorithms to work with a non-standard inner product.
+We shall see that in the context of a non-standard inner product, a matrix representing a unitary operator usually does \emph{not} have orthonormal columns.

 Recently, Trefethen~\cite{Trefethen2010} generalized the method of Householder orthogonalization to the infinite dimensional Hilbert space \(L^2[a,b]\).
-In fact, as long as an orthonormal basis is available.
-Trefethen's algorithm is valid not only for \(L^2[a,b]\), but also for any separable Hilbert space.
+The basic idea is to map a set of vectors to a prescribed orthonormal basis, instead of directly eliminating matrix entries of the input.
+As long as an orthonormal basis is available, Trefethen's algorithm can be generalized to work with any separable Hilbert space.
 Thus it is possible to apply Trefethen's algorithm to compute the QR factorization~\eqref{eq:thin-QR} with the \(B\)-inner product.
-However, by far Trefethen's algorithm is not very popular for orthogonalization in the \(B\)-inner product, due to the issue that it relies on an existing orthonormal basis in the \(B\)-inner product~\cite{IY2019}.
-We shall discuss how to tackle this issue under mild assumptions.
+However, by far Trefethen's algorithm is not considered practical for orthogonalization with the \(B\)-inner product unless an existing orthonormal basis in the \(B\)-inner product is already available~\cite{LL2014,IY2019}.
+We shall discuss how to tackle this issue in practice under mild assumptions.

 In this paper we study the computation of~\eqref{eq:thin-QR} based on Householder reflections.
-We assume that \(n\gg k\), and \(B\) is not too ill-conditioned.
+We assume that \(n\gg k\), and \(B\) is not too ill-conditioned so that the \(B\)-inner product \(\innerp{v,w}_B\) can be evaluated reasonably accurately.
 These assumptions are valid in many Krylov subspace eigensolvers.
-We do \emph{not} require \(X\) to have full column rank---\(\Span(X)\subset\Span(Q)\) suffices if \(\rank(X)<k\).
+We do \emph{not} require \(X\) to have full column rank---\(\Span(X)\) becomes a proper subspace of \(\Span(Q)\) if \(\rank(X)<k\).